mslinn/jekyll_plugin_support/README.md

    end
    ```

-2. Install the `jekyll_plugin_support` Ruby gem and mark it as a dependency of your project:
+2. Install the `jekyll_plugin_support` Ruby gem and mark it as a dependency of your project by typing:

    ```shell
    $ bundle